-In our opinion, the financial statements referred to above present fairly, in all material respects, the plan net position of RHBT, a fiduciary fund of the State of West Virginia, as of June 30, 2013 and 2012, and the changes in plan net position for the years then ended in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the net position of RHBT, a fiduciary fund of the State of West Virginia, as of June 30, 2014 and 2013, and the changes in plan net position for the years then ended in conformity with U.S. generally accepted accounting principles.